Loading...

 Yes.
 If the fine was imposed without proper notice, without opportunity to be heard, or if the underlying violation didn't occur, demand a refund in writing.
 If the HOA refuses, you can file a complaint with the Department of Consumer Affairs or file a counterclaim in magistrate or circuit court.
 Expect to recover the fine amount and potentially attorney fees.

 A lien will appear on your property's title.
 It will affect your credit score and your ability to refinance or sell (the lien must be paid from sale proceeds).
-However, under SC Code § 27-30-130, the HOA cannot foreclose on your home to satisfy the lien.
-You can negotiate a payment plan, challenge the underlying fine's validity, or wait—the lien remains but your home is safe.
+The HOA can foreclose on the lien judicially if the debt stays unpaid, so your home is not automatically safe.
+Negotiate a payment plan, challenge the underlying fine's validity, and respond to any lawsuit promptly.

 Yes.
 You can file an appeal in magistrate court (for fines under $7,500) or circuit court (for larger amounts).
 You can also file a complaint with the Department of Consumer Affairs.
 South Carolina courts will review whether the HOA followed proper procedures and whether the fine was reasonable and supported by the facts.